 - Won’t work in China or the UAE

 BEGINNER’S CHOICE:First-time VPN users will have an easy time staying secure with CyberGhost.
-Flexible split tunneling options and a wide selection of servers makes it great for both streaming and security purposes.
-Comes with a 45-day money back guarantee.
+Flexible split tunneling options and a wide selection of servers make it great for both streaming and security purposes.
+Comes with a 45-day money-back guarantee.

 IPVanish provides a split tunneling feature in its Fire OS and Android apps that excludes each selected app from the encryption tunnel.
-A Kodi user could stream from add-ons with the VPN while using a direct connection to their web browser with this setup.
+With this setup, a Kodi user could stream from add-ons with the VPN while using a direct connection to their web browser.